FailAcademy/learning/web-dev-foundation/_lessons/week-05/01a-css-best-practices.md

 - [Lesson 1: Performance & Organization](http://learn.shayhowe.com/advanced-html-css/performance-organization/)
 - [Lesson 12: Writing Your Best Code](http://learn.shayhowe.com/html-css/writing-your-best-code/)

+---

 ## Learning Objectives

-- Apply the rules of CSS specificity in an informated, strategic way in a stylesheet.
+- Apply the rules of CSS specificity in an informed, strategic way in a stylesheet.
 - Implement CSS rules in a way that allow them to scale easily.
 - Understand CSS best practices related to an object-oriented CSS approach.

+---

 ## Keywords

 - Specificity
 - Object-oriented CSS

+---

 ## Exercise 1